Akshay107app/MySQL-/README.md

 # MySQL-
-Presentation and Hands on experience on SQL
+Presentation and Hands on project experience.